 CEN and CENELEC have developed and published a 'Guide for addressing climate change adaptation in standards'.
 This new Guide is intended to help standard writers address the consequences and implications of climate change.
 It includes a simple checklist to help establish whether climate change adaptation is relevant to a particular standardization activity and a decision tree to help identify which actions should be taken.

 On 20 October 2016 a webinar was organized to explain standard writers the importance of the use of the CEN CENELEC Guide 32 addressing climate change adaptation in standards.
-The invited speakers were the chair of the project team that developed the guide and the European Commission DG Climate Action representative.
-The recorded presentations will be available on the website very soon.
+The invited speakers were the convenor of the project team in charge of the development of the guide and the European Commission DG Climate Action representative.

 CEN and CENELEC contact person: Andrea Nam